dghubble/go-digits/README.md

     )
     ```

-3. Create a `LoginService` struct with your Digits Consumer Key.
+3. Create a login `Service` struct with your Digits Consumer Key.

     ```go
-    var dgts = login.NewLoginService("digitsConsumerKey")
+    var dgts = login.NewService("digitsConsumerKey")
     ```

 4. Register a LoginHandler to receive POST's from your login page.